josh-stillman/devops-for-typescript-devs/README.md

           wait-for-service-stability: true
 ```

 This workflow runs on every change to the `main` branch.
-At a high-level this workflow:
+At a high-level, this workflow:
 - Checks out your code.
 - Sets up the AWS CLI with your access keys.
 - Logs into your ECR repo.